bewba/Equal-Weight-S-P500-Index-Fund/readme.md

-The app uses the following APIs
+The app uses the sandbox version of IEX Cloud

-- pandas
-- numpy
-- xlsxread